mienaikoe/ziyu/Lore/Plot.md

 option 2) A large solar flare [unpredictable]

-option 3) A nearby gamma ray burst (can be from anywhere)
+option 3) Helium Flash from Ara

 option 4) A large incoming asteroid (can be from anywhere)